 Façade has an impact on the interior spaces as well as on the external neighborhood.

-One of the basic design motives for the building envelope was to protect the indoors from external elements along with providing optimum daylight and to optimize the solar heat gains in the building.
-This has been achieved through simple passive, low-cost measures based on the principle of demand reduction through building envelope design by controlling the Window to Wall Ratio (WWR), Solar Heat Gain Coefficient (SHGC) and U-value (based on the choice of building material).
+One of the basic design motives for the building envelope was to protect the indoors from external elements along with providing optimum daylight and optimizing the solar heat gains in the building.
+This has been achieved through simple passive, low-cost measures based on the principle of demand reduction through building envelope design by controlling the Window to Wall Ratio (WWR), Solar Heat Gain Coefficient (SHGC), and U-value (based on the choice of building material).

-Indoor day-lighting is achieved by providing glazing having specific Visible Light Transmission (VLT) values and efficient space planning.
-Double glazed unit façade is used to maximise the external views while causing minimum glare.
+Indoor daylighting is achieved by providing glazing having specific Visible Light Transmission (VLT) values and efficient space planning.
+Double glazed unit façade is used to maximize the external views while causing minimum glare.

 Growing vegetation on the façade has potentially created a positive micro-climate around the built form.
 A reduction of approx. 2˚C is achieved by using green vegetation around buildings compared to the surrounding ambient in composite climates like Delhi.
 The green wall has been planned for the stretch of the boundary wall and the central atrium inside the building.